Queensland Club

 Queensland Club is a heritage-listed club house at 19 George Street, Brisbane City, City of Brisbane, Queensland, Australia.
 It was designed by Francis Drummond Greville Stanley and built from 1882 to 1888 by J Smith & Sons.
+At the time it was considered one of Australia's finest neoclassical buildings.

+It was designed to be a place where affluent graziers and professional men could meet away from their wives and children.
+The Queensland Club remains men only.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

-The Queensland Club building was constructed between 1882-84.
+The Queensland Club building was constructed between 1882 and 1884.
 The club was established in December 1859 following the apparent success of the North Australian Club in Ipswich, and coinciding with the establishment of Queensland as a separate colony.
 Adopting the British tradition of private clubs for influential members of the community, it provided a recreational venue and accommodation for men of common interests and socio-economic backgrounds.
 Members were mainly pastoralists, politicians, and business and professional men.

 The club met initially in small premises in Mary Street.
 As membership increased, a larger venue was required and in 1881 the club purchased three allotments on the corner of George and Alice Streets, which was known as Hodgsons Corner.
 FDG Stanley, a member of the club, was appointed architect.